lydianish/RoLASER/README.md

-# RoLASER: A Robust LASER encoder for English User-Generated Content
+# RoLASER: A Robust LASER Encoder for English User-Generated Content

 From the paper Making Sentence Embeddings Robust to User-Generated Content.